acemod/ACE3/wiki/development/coding-guidelines.md

 `QUOTE()` is utilized within configuration files for bypassing the quote issues in configuration macros.
 So, all code segments inside a given config should utilize wrapping in the QUOTE() macro instead of direct strings.
 This allows us to use our macros inside the string segments, such as `QUOTE(_this call FUNC(balls))`

 #### 2.2.1. setVariable, getVariable family macros

+These macros are allowed but are not enforced.

 | Macro  | Expands to |
 | -------|---------|